SEALED CASES AND THINGS

 organizations and public interest groups to join the case.

-edited the publicly released version of the legal
+The justices heavily edited the publicly released version of the legal

 brief submitted to the high court, blanking out entire pages.
 In an